tsither/Medium_project_ASP/README.md

 Custom product configuration using Clingo, ClingUIn, and Answer Set Programming.
-Final project for the master's course Answer Set Programming at the Universtiy of Potsdam.
+Final project for the course Answer Set Programming in the MSc Cognitive Systems at the Universtiy of Potsdam.